-The tool is an interactive spreadsheet used to collect data, track GHG emissions, and assess the effectiveness of CAP measures.
+The tool is an interactive workbook used to collect data, track GHG emissions, and assess the effectiveness of CAP measures.
 It enables the City to sort measures based on timing, responsible department, and level of success, progress, or completion.
+The tool also includes a dashboard to track measurable data, such as energy use, waste generation, and VMT, over time.
+The dashboard provides a snapshot of activity and emissions that can assist City staff to provide annual updates on progress toward achieving GHG reduction and resource conservation goals.